KevinGS123/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+Hello everyone: Welcome to my blog
 ---
+# Hope y'all have a great day ahead
+# This is a practice document